-Each semester, the Registrar's Office compiles for the Office of the Dean of the College a dean’s list, which includes the names of all students with a GPA of 3.75 or above for that semester.
+Each semester, the Registrar's Office compiles for the Office of the Dean of the College a dean’s list, which includes the names of all degree-seeking students with a GPA of 3.75 or above for that semester.
 To be named to the dean’s list, students must have successfully completed three (3.00) or more graded credits in the semester.

 St. Olaf students may complete the requirements of a major or concentration "with distinction."
 Departmental distinction is an academic honor conferred by the college according to specific criteria established by the department or program responsible for certifying the major or concentration.
 Distinction is awarded upon completion of all graduation requirements.